 Batal is a small settlement situated in the Lahaul and Spiti district of Manali.
 It is around 100 km away from Manali.
 Rohtang pass is the road connecting Manali to Lahaul and Spiti.
-It is a high altitude pass at an elevation of 13000 ft in the Pir Panjal range of Himalayas.
-Rohtang means a pile of corpses in Ladakhi language.
+It is a high altitude pass at an elevation of 13000 ft in the Pir Panjal Range of the Himalayas.
+Rohtang means a pile of corpses in the Ladakhi language.

 Kunzum pass is another high mountain pass in Lahaul and Spiti district of Himachal Pradesh.
 It divides the Spiti valley from the Lahaul valley.
 Batal lies in Lahaul valley and is the start point of the Kunzum pass.

 Batal is surrounded by the mountains of Lahaul and Spiti valley and river Chenab flowing right in the middle of it.
 Valley narrows at this point and then again widens up towards Chandratal after a few kilometres.
 One of the most spectacular things, Lahaul and Spiti valley has to offer is the Chandratal lake or Moon lake.
 The largest glacier in the Indian Himalayas is around 4-5 hours away from Batal.

 Batal is the base camp for Chandratal lake.
 Chandratal is 11-12 km away from Batal.
 Then you have to trek for an hour to reach the lake.

 There’s nothing much to do in the wilderness of Batal, just dwell yourself into the scenic beauty of this place, listen to the whistling winds hitting the mountains.
 You can also rent the camps and enjoy the stargazing at night.

 Batal does not have any permanent settlements.
 Just a few tea shops and dhabas that provides bedding and food to the travellers.